openpmix/prrte/src/tools/prte/prte.1.md

     filename to which the URI is to be written.

-The following options are useful for developers; they are not generally useful to most PRRTE users:
+The following options are useful for developers; they are not generally useful to most PRTE users:

 `-d, --debug-devel`

-:   Enable debugging of the PRRTE layer.
+:   Enable debugging of the PRTE layer.

 `--debug-daemons-file`

-:   Enable debugging of the PRRTE daemons in the DVM, storing output in
+:   Enable debugging of the PRTE daemons in the DVM, storing output in
     files.

 There may be other options listed with `prte --help`.